Configure Malwarebytes Anti-Malware 2

 Be very careful with the Restore button - do not use it unless you are absolutely sure that you are not restoring malware!

 To see Malwarebytes Anti-Malware 2 logs, click History in the top of the program window and then open Application Logs tab.
-Here you can open and remove existing log files.
+Here you can click to open any of the listed logs.

 Check boxes are used for deleting only.

-MBAM 2 also keeps a Daily Protection Log that includes information about database updates performed.
+MBAM 2 also keeps a Daily Protection Log that includes information about database and program updates performed.